savon-noir/python-libnmap/docs/parser.rst

 NmapParser parse the whole data and returns nmap objects usable via their documented API.

-The NmapParser should never be instanciated and only the following methods should be called:
+The NmapParser should never be instantiated and only the following methods should be called:

 - NmapParser.parse(string)
 - NmapParser.parse_fromfile(file_path)